 How to get to Penang from Kuala Lumpur

 This is the most economical option, costing about $10 USD (40RMB) one way.
 The trip takes about 4 to 5 hours.
-Taking the bus in Malaysia is a bit complicated, so stay tuned for my guide on that, coming soon!
+Taking the bus in Malaysia is a bit complicated, but you can now purchase your tickets online in advance with 12go.
 Keep in mind that if you only want to spend one day in Penang, you’ll probably have to stay at least overnight if you’re coming in on the bus.

-You can find cheap flights for less than $100 return, fly time is 55 minutes.
+You can find cheap flights for less than $100 return from KL, fly time is 55 minutes.
 However, take into account the time and cost of getting to the airport from where you are staying in KL.
 If you are short on time during your trip to Malaysia, this is the best option.
 We did this to make the most of our one day in Penang.
 We arrived about 9am and flew out around 10pm (ahem, would have if our flight hadn’t been delayed… but that’s another story for another travel failure post day!).

 Morning – Kek Lok Si Temple